-How can I use community generated data across my business?
+How can I use community-generated data across my business?

 So this is something of a loaded question.
 Every business is different and the data your online community generates will reflect those differences.
 But there are some common themes:

 - CRM – Customer relationship management is only as good as the data you have.
-By integrating content associated to community member accounts with your CRM systems, you can build richer profiles of customers and clients.
+By integrating content associated with community member accounts with your CRM systems, you can build richer profiles of customers and clients.

-- Marketing – Richer insights into your members means you can rely on more targeted marketing.
+- Marketing – Richer insights into your members mean you can rely on more targeted marketing.
 For example, say you are an outdoor activity shop.
 If you know a customer in your community is posting to camping groups in preference over hiking groups, you can shape your messaging to better fit their interests.

-- Research – The opportunity to generate insights from an enterprise level social networking community are wide ranging.
-From simple polls to rich, insight driven qualitative conversations.
+- Research – The opportunity to generate insights from an enterprise level social networking community are wide-ranging.
+From simple polls to rich, insight-driven qualitative conversations.

-- Community generated content – This is a bit of a catch all, but the opportunity for business to draw on content generated by an online community are numerous.
+- Community-generated content – This is a bit of a catch-all, but the opportunity for business to draw on content generated by an online community are numerous.

 It should be noted, while these represent opportunities for enhancing internal business, it’s important and often a legal responsibility to be open, honest and transparent with your members about how their information will be used.